 At the level of application, isomonodromy systems have appeared now in various problems in mathematical physics.
-For instance, in topological string theory, certain generating functions of Gromov-Witten invariants are shown to correspond to tau functions of integrable hierarchies, which can be understood through isomonodromy systems.
+For instance, in topological string theory, certain generating functions of Gromov-Witten invariants are shown to correspond to tau-functions of integrable hierarchies, which can be understood through isomonodromy systems.
 Another topic is the relation of integrable systems with Hermitian matrix models \cite{MBertola_2003,Bertola:2004ws,BertolaKorotkin2021,Morozov1999,MulaseMM}.
-Closely related to our work is the link between Hermitian matrix models and the \textit{topological recursion} \cite{EO07}, which is a powerful tool that has many applications in enumerative geometry.
+Closely related to our work is the link between Hermitian matrix models and the \textit{topological recursion} \cite{EO07}, a powerful tool that has many applications in enumerative geometry.
 In fact, one may think of the topological recursion as a mechanism that associates to a classical spectral curve, an infinite family of differential forms computed recursively.
 These differentials enjoy various interesting properties and can be regrouped to quantize the classical spectral curve hence recovering the Lax system from the simple knowledge of the classical spectral curve \cite{Quantization_2021}.
-The main focus of this article regarding topological recursion (TR) is the invariance of the free energies under the $x-y$ \textit{swap} of the classical spectral curve.
 Although TR is a relatively recent tool, the $x-y$ symmetry has known a very rich development due to its various applications.
 For example, this transformation interchanges the potentials $V_1$ and $V_2$ when applied to Hermitian two-matrix models \cite{CEO06,EO2MM}.
 It is also used in free probability theory \cite{borot2021topological} and helps in the computation of intersection numbers on the moduli spaces of complex curves.
-Finally, it also offers a lot of implications in topological string theory and mirror symmetry.
-Let us also mention that a lot of work has been done in the past few years to relate the correlators of both sides of the $x-y$ swap \cite{alexandrov2022universal,Hock_2023b,Hock_2023a}, along with some properties preserved by this symmetry such as the KP integrability and the spectral duality \cite{alexandrov2023kp,alexandrov2024symplectic}.\\
+Finally, it also has significant implications for topological string theory and mirror symmetry.
+Let us also mention that considerable work has been done in the past few years to relate the correlators of both sides of the $x-y$ swap \cite{alexandrov2022universal,Hock_2023b,Hock_2023a}, along with some properties preserved by this symmetry such as the KP integrability and the spectral duality \cite{alexandrov2023kp,alexandrov2024symplectic}.\\